 The direct to investor difference

 One of the advantages of a direct-to-investor platform is that there is only one promote, which is paid to the sponsor.
 Platforms that use a special purpose vehicle (SPV) model to list offerings may also include a second promote.
 In this double-promoted structure, project profits are split twice- once between the platform and sponsor, and once between the platform and investor- before the investor receives anything.
 The CrowdStreet Marketplace, however, uses a direct to investor platform that does not charge a second promote.
-Targeted returns displayed on CrowdStreet Marketplace offerings are “net-to-investor,” meaning that the numbers displayed are reflective of the sponsor promote.

 Register now to access to the Marketplace